Code-Institute-Submissions/redesigned-octo-engine/README.md

 * The background image moves when the mobile menu items are visible, it appears to change the focus to the lead singer of the band
 * The Contact Us Acceptance Test is commented out because the 'wait-for-controller-with-promise' stalls because the postcode lookup either doesn't return a valid promise or the helper is flawed
 * DEPRECATION: Addon files were detected in /node_modules/ember-cli-datepicker/addon, ember-cli-babel has been installed but warning still presented
+* The 'Booking Inquiry' date can be in the past and has not been validated
+* The Contact / Book Us page email sending has not been tested because it requires #If you want Sender Policy Framework (SPF) checks to succeed, you must publish an SPF record to the DNS server of the MAIL FROM domain.
+Learn more.#